-At present working virtually from the unceded territory of the Lenni Lenape and Canarsie , Lenapehoking (Brooklyn, New York).
+At present working virtually from the occupied territory of the Lenni Lenape and Canarsie peoples, Lenapehoking (Brooklyn, New York).
 Acknowledging our shared ancestors and the responsibility we bear day to day, for our kin and land.

 El Salón is a gathering to share ideas, food, conversation, and acknowledgement of presence.
 This assembly travels and collaborates with various spaces to host forums on contemporary art and cultural topics.
 Most of the time as a nutritious and soulful potluck. #elsalónpotluck

 Each evening contextualizes artists, collectives, creative endeavors, personal journeys and histories.
 Through curated presentations abstract ideas are considered and expressions of art and culture are shared.
 The focus is on intersectional art making and responses to socio-political systems and raw cultural exchange.

 This is a sustainable practice, environmentally conscious that considers alternate economies such as food justice and resource sharing.
 As such, through a potluck model we strive to nurture the group with food, knowledge, and ideas.

 • potluck • a communal meal to which people bring food to share, offering whatever is available in given circumstances or at a given time.
 From the word potlatch, a foundational ceremonial gathering of the Haida peoples from the Pacific Northwest of the USA and Canada (See: Potlatch As Pedagogy: Learning Through Ceremony)